kensanata/spellcasters/Olgana.md

-**The Psalm of the Loyal Soul** (1) turns a humanoid into a standfast friend of yours for a day (no giants, no undead, no plantlings and the like) unless they make a save vs. spells.
+**The Psalm of the Loyal Soul** (1) turns a humanoid into a standfast friend of yours for a day (no giants, no undead, no plantlings and the like) unless they save vs. spells.
 If you also treat them as your best friend for a day, then the friendship continues as if it had always been thus.
 If you are separate, the spell wears off after half the time: if you have been best friends for a week, the target remains